-This was my first time as Incident Commander of a major rescue, and my team did a fantastic job.
-All I had to do was bark orders over the radio.
+As Incident Commander of a major rescue, I can say my ad hoc team did a fantastic job.
+All I had to do was bark orders over the radio to keep them coordinated.
 If the next one goes just half as smoothly, I’ll be very, very happy!
 A family could have spent every Memorial Day from this one on thinking about the pretty little girl that they had lost.
 But a tree — and a select few well-trained and dedicated volunteers — helped her get out of her predicament alive.
 Sweet!

 P.S.: When local kids read this (and I know many will), I have something I want you to do: go clean up after your friends.
 There are beer cans and other garbage everywhere, including in the fire pit.
 We all moved here because of the natural beauty of the area.
 I don’t at all mind people going out and enjoying that beauty, but take your crap out with you when you leave!
 And since you or your schoolmates didn’t, please go back and make it happen.
 Thanks.

 And I’ll be interested in your comments, too.
 You can post below.